nextflow-io/nextflow/.github/issue_template.md

 ### Program output

-(Copy and paste here output produced by failing execution.
-Please format it properly as a [fenced code block](https://help.github.com/articles/creating-and-highlighting-code-blocks/).
+(Copy and paste here output produced by the failing execution.
+Please highlight it as a code block.
-Whenever possible upload the `.nextflow.log` file)
+Whenever possible upload the `.nextflow.log` file.)

 ### Steps to reproduce the problem